alipirani88/snpkit/README.md

 ```

 ## Steps

+The piepline calls variants on Illumina paired end(PE) / single end (SE) reads provided in a directory and generate a phylogenetic tree from recombinant filtered high quality variants found against the reference genome.

 The pipeline is divided into two individual steps (-steps option) which should be run in sequential order (see below for command line arguments).